 Where did the color blue come from?

 The origin of blue started with the discovery of lapis lazuli — a rare, deep blue metamorphic rock that was exclusively mined in the Sar-i Sang mines in Afghanistan, as early as the 7th millennium BCE.

 Close-up shot of lazurite rock, aka lapis lazuli

 The pigment was imported to Europe by Italian traders in the 15th century, where it was renamed ‘ultramarine’, from the Latin word ‘ultramarinus’ which translates to ‘beyond the sea’.
-Egyptians loved this bold colour and would pulverize lapis lazuli stones to mix with animal fat or vegetable gum, creating a thick blue paste.
-Elusive in nature, the pigment symbolised power and wealth, and became the most sought-after colour in medieval Europe.
-For hundreds of years, lapis lazuli rivalled even the price of gold.
+Egyptians loved this bold color and would pulverize lapis lazuli stones to mix with animal fat or vegetable gum, creating a thick blue paste.
+Elusive in nature, the pigment symbolized power and wealth, and became the most sought-after color in medieval Europe.
+For hundreds of years, lapis lazuli rivaled even the price of gold.

 With the emergence of lapis lazuli, Egyptians longed for a more stable and accessible pigment.
 This led them to manufacture their own type of blue, called ‘Egyptian blue’, which quickly spread throughout the ancient world.
 Soon after, many other variations were created by scientists and chemists, and up until this day, more pigments of blue are continually being discovered.

 What does the color blue mean in a historical context?
 Perhaps brought by its beauty and extreme rarity, the color blue was associated with old magic, and Egyptians adorned the dead bodies of their royalty with lapis lazuli paste.